smycynek/oh-snap/README.md

 ## Future features

-1. Consider storing currently selected snap point(s) or objects to allow for more efficient erasing of highlights when the mouse moves out of range (and also allow for app to list/analyze current selections)
+1. Use the currently selected item list to allow for more efficient erasing of highlights when the mouse moves out of range (and also allow for app to list/analyze current selections)

 1. Support drawing new lines and rubber-banding endpoints to snap-points.